 H.E.
-Mr. FELIX HOUPHOUET-BOIGNY President of the Republic of Ivory Coast
+Mr. Felix Houphouet-Boigny President of the Republic of Ivory Coast for and on behalf of the Chairman of the Military Committee of National Liberation, President of the Republic of Mali

 H.E.
 Dr. WILLIAM R. TOLBERT, Jr. President of the Republic of Liberia